Added to Saved items

 Burbidge adds that discussions around consent should focus on whether you have gained someone's full, happy and enthusiastic consent before going ahead with anything.
 "It’s about an enthusiastic 'yes' rather than the absence of a 'no'."

-It's also crucial to note that consent should be an ongoing conversion, as someone might agree to sex earlier on and then change their mind - and everyone has the right to do this.
+Consent is an ongoing conversation, as someone might agree to sex earlier on and then change their mind - and everyone has the right to do this.
 If you have had sex with someone before, it doesn't mean you have to have sex with them again.

 Likewise, consent may be given to one kind of sexual activity but not another.
 Consent may only be given with certain conditions too, such as wearing a condom.